nus-cs2103/website-base/admin/appendixE-gitHub.md

    <panel type="seamless" header="%%Why am I being encouraged to complete my GitHub profile?%%" >

    The GitHub profile is useful for the tutors and classmates to identify you.
-If you are reluctant to share your info in your long-term GitHub account, you can remove those details after the module is over or create a separate GitHub account just for the module.
+If you are reluctant to share your info in your long-term GitHub account, you can remove those details after the course is over or create a separate GitHub account just for the course.

    </panel>
 3. ==You are discouraged from changing your GitHub username during the semester/exam/grading period== as it can cause our auto-grading scripts to miss your GitHub activities.
 If you do change your GitHub username during that period, please let us know immediately.